Bra Sizing 101 & How To Find Your Size!

 When trying on bras, if you have to hook the back to the tightest set of hooks for it to be snug, you need to go down a band size or try on a different bra.
 Some bras have stretchier material in the band then others.

-There’s two tests you can do to see if your band is fitting correctly.
+There are two tests you can do to see if your band is fitting correctly.

 The first is to put the bra on and move your arms around and jump up and down.
 When you’re done and if your bra hasn’t moved or if you don’t have to adjust the girls or pull it down, it’s snug enough.

 The second test requires you have a partner on hand.
-Have your child, husband, friend, or bra fitter try to slide their hand between the band and your back.
+Have your child, husband, friend, or a bra fitter try to slide their hand between the band and your back.
 If they struggle to do this, then your band is snug enough.

-Every woman is different.
-But I like my bras really snug and there’s a couple reasons why:
+Every woman is different, but I like my bras really snug and there’s a couple reasons why: